cyrilcc/org.openhab.binding.rflink/README.md

 ## Sending messages

-Sending of triggers from openhab -> rflink -> device only works for RTS / Somfy devices
+Sending of triggers from openhab -> rflink -> device only works for a few devices.

 ## Configuration